 On Day minus one

-A Clearing Member must notify LCH SA of a request to have Eligible Collateral returned to it by submitting the relevant form by any means as specified in a Clearing Notice.
+A Clearing Member must notify LCH SA of a request to have Eligible Collateral provided by way of full title transfer on a bilateral basis returned to it by submitting the relevant form by any means as specified in a Clearing Notice.

 The Clearing Member must notify LCH SA by no later than 16:00 CET on a Business Day (“Day minus one”) in order for the Clearing Member’s request to be processed on the next following Business Day (“Day”) and to allow LCH SA to give instructions (in the circumstances described below) to make the transfer to occur on Day during the Additional Specific Collateral Slot.
 It is the Clearing Member’s responsibility to ensure the due receipt by LCH SA of the relevant notification.
 Accordingly, the Clearing Member should confirm the request by 16:00 CET by a phone call to LCH SA’s collateral management team on +33 1 70 37 66 86/66 37/65 35, although a failure to do so shall not invalidate any request actually received by LCH SA.